dojo/docs/quickstart/writingWidgets.rst

 .. code-block:: javascript

 	// label: String
 	//      Button label
 	label: "push me"

 .. code-block:: javascript

 	// duration: Integer
 	//      Milliseconds to fade in/out
 	duration: 100

 .. code-block:: javascript

 	// open: Boolean
 	//      Whether pane is visible or hidden
 	open: true

-Note that all the documentation for an attribute needs to go next to the attribute definition, even when you need special documentation about how attr() performs for that widget.
+Note that all the documentation for an attribute needs to go next to the attribute definition, even when you need special documentation about how set() performs for that widget.
 For example:

 .. code-block:: javascript